dindinw/usersettings/vbox/README.md

 ### NAT Network (4.3 above feature)

-* guest access internet
+* guest can access host network
-* guest access each other
+* guest can access each other (the NAT network defined)
-* host access guest
+* host can't access guest directly (need to add a port forward)

 #### Create NAT network